crashkonijn/AirController/README.md

 // Returns the device of this player public Device Device;

+// True if this player has a device public bool HasDevice;

 // Returns the input of this player public Input Input;